Cast:

 Ray Flaks (Sound and Lighting Technician) is an A/V technician and audio engineer from Westchester, NY, and currently based in Ossining, NY.
 This is his third time collaborating with Rivers Edge Theater Company (Ichabod, Marian), and he is grateful to be working with this wonderful team again.
 Ray has worked on a variety of theater productions from a young age, including a few recent shows at Bethany Arts Community.
 He received a BA in Cinema from Binghamton University in 2021, and is excited to continue supporting the arts in his community.

-About River's Edge Theatre Co.
+About River's Edge Theatre Company

 Special thanks to these special folks for making this and future productions possible: